alishaaaa20/CODSOFT/README.md

 # CODSOFT
-Projects I'll be doing as a task to complete my internship in CODSOFT.
+Projects I'll be doing as a task to complete my internship at CODSOFT.

 TASK-1: